LG unveils G8X and revamped Dual Screen accessory

 LG G8X ThinQ

-The G8X is a bit taller than the G8 by height (at 159.3 millimeters compared with 151.9) and heavier (192 grams versus 167 grams), but it’s identical in width (71.8 millimeters versus 71.8 millimeters) and thickness (8.4 millimeters).
+The G8X is a bit taller than the G8 by height (at 159.3 millimeters compared with 151.9 millimeters) and heavier (192 grams versus 167 grams), but it’s identical in width (71.8 millimeters) and thickness (8.4 millimeters).
 Moreover, it’s equally durable.
 Like the G8, its scratch-resistant body is IP68-certified to resist water for up to 30 minutes at a depth of five feet, and it’s rated MIL-STD-810G, meaning it’s been drop-tested from about shoulder height on rough surfaces.

 Unfortunately, like the G8 and LG V50, the rear cover has a cheap-feeling hollowness that’s characteristic of LG’s Boombox Speaker tech, which uses the inner space between the rear cover and loudspeaker as a resonance chamber.